 For the sake of this tutorial, we’ll show you how to build a website from scratch using the HostGator website builder.

 This website builder is packed with a vast selection of professional themes that span dozens of niches.
-Once you fire up the tool you’ll be amazed at just how easy it is to customize your template, add site elements, add pages, modify text, and more.
+Once you fire up the tool you’ll be amazed at just how easy it is to customize your template, add site elements, add pages, download plugins from the web, modify text, and more.

 Follow the steps below to build a website from scratch using Gator: